 - Not financially benefit from the infringing material;

-- Designate an agent for copyright claims on your website’s DMCA notice and in the online U.S. Copyright Office filing;
+- Designate an agent for copyright claims on your website’s DMCA notice (which is gone in the terms of service) and in the online U.S. Copyright Office filing;

 - Manage and implement a notice and takedown procedure; and